roscrl/order/README.md

 This causes an error: "version" is out of order; it should come after "name".

 See [examples/main.go](examples/main.go) for a complete example.

-## What It Doesn't Do

-- It doesn't check types or required fields—just the order.
-- It only uses the properties part of the schema.